Tinting Laws

 Window tint darkness

 The amount of light that can pass through your vehicle windows is measured in percentages (called VLT).
 Your tinting film must conform to these standards.
-In California tint laws are the same for all vehicles, whether sedans or SUVs or vans.
+Tint laws in California are the same for all vehicle types, whether sedans or SUVs or vans.

 Window tint reflection